 If you have ever had chicken pox or been vaccinated against chicken pox, you are at risk of developing shingles later in life.

 Shingles are reddish patches of skin with small bumps that blister and itch.
 Pain can be moderate or severe, lasting up to five days and taking up to four weeks to heal.

 When your immune system is weakened, perhaps by something as simple as a cold, the shingles virus can infect your skin cells.
 Typically, you will feel tired before the rash appears and might experience a mild fever.

-Hives appear as a rapidly spreading, red-raised and itchy rash in splotches or all over the body.
-Caused by an allergic reaction to medications and food, hives can be a sign of a life-threatening problem when accompanied by difficulty breathing and a drop in blood pressure.
+Hives appear as a rapidly spreading, red, raised and itchy rash in splotches or all over the body.
+Caused by an allergic reaction to medications or food, hives can be a sign of a life-threatening problem when accompanied by difficulty breathing and a drop in blood pressure.

 Allergic reaction to medications

 Rashes can develop from an allergy to a medication, also known as DRESS syndrome (drug reaction with eosinophilia and systemic symptoms).
 This condition may take weeks to appear after you start a new medication.
 Common symptoms that accompany the rash are fever and inflammation in the liver, heart, lungs or thyroid.

 “Some of the rashes we see are dangerous because of the rash themselves,” Crew says.
 “An example of this is a severe drug eruption called Stevens-Johnson syndrome or toxic epidermal necrolysis, where people develop sudden peeling skin on mucosal surfaces.
 Other serious rashes treated by dermatology can be dangerous because they signify other underlying issues — examples of this include a cutaneous vasculitis or lupus rash.”